Mother's Day

 Jackson later spoke about her experience on the set and revealed a lot of her self-esteem issues about her weight and body came from that experience.
 But it was also one of her most treasured experiences, especially working alongside DuBois.
 When DuBois died in 2020, Jackson paid tribute to her TV mother in a touching post.
 “I saw first hand how she broke stereotypes and changed the landscape for Black women in entertainment,” she said in an Instagram post.
 “I’m grateful in recent years I had a chance to see her and create more lasting memories.”

-Watch Good Times on Viki, Amazon Prime, and check your local cable listings.
+Watch Good Times on Amazon Prime.

 Saturday Night Live’s “Mother’s Day” Open